JohnWat92/R10/readme.md

 Project R10

-In this project I used react native, react redux, react-native debugger and the ex navigation package to build this app.
+In this project I used react native, react redux, react-native debugger, realm and the ex navigation package to build this app.
 This app is compatible with ios and android devices.

-Todo:
+How to run:
-1. dispatch state for faved sessions, and filter sessions for the Faves scene
+1. npm install
-2. Create section headers for schedule using sticky headers
+2. start the packager
-3. animation of + - expansion buttons for about scene
+3. type in the console, react-native run-ios --simulator="iPhone SE"